-Type of assessment: Visual Arts Weighting ATAR Course Weighting General Course Production A body of work that incorporates resolved artwork and documentation of thinking and working practices.
-50% 70% Analysis Response to analysis and evaluation of artwork sourced from a variety of forms, periods, times and/or cultures.
+Type of assessment: Visual Arts Weighting ATAR Course Weighting General Course Production A body of work that incorporates resolved artwork and 50% 70% documentation of thinking and working practices.
+3070 7070 Analysis Response to analysis and evaluation of artwork sourced from a variety of forms, periods, times and/or cultures.
 15% 15% Investigation Case studies involving research and visual analysis focused on Australian and/or international visual arts practice.
 Visual arts practice should be examined with consideration of context, such as historical, social and cultural factors which influence production and interpretation.
 15% 15% Examination Typically conducted at the end of each semester and/or unit.
 In preparation for Unit 3 and Unit 4, the examination should reflect the examination design brief included in the ATAR Year 12 syllabus for this course.
 20% N/A

-POST SCHOOL DESTINATIONS 2019 - YEAR 12 STUDENTS, 2018 Back to Contents Page
+POST SCHOOL DESTINATIONS 2022 - YEAR 12 STUDENTS, 2021

-The destination survey for the 207 Year 12 Hale School students of 2018 shows the remarkable variety of university courses our students have embarked upon around Australia and overseas.
-Some have enrolled in apprenticeships, TAFE or other training courses, others have commenced employment or are undertaking a gap year for work or travel overseas.
+The destination survey for the 201 Year 12 Hale School students of 2021 shows the remarkable variety of university courses our students have embarked upon.
+Some have enrolled in apprenticeships, other training courses, others have commenced employment or are undertaking a gap year for work or travel.

-Many of the courses upon which the Year 12 students of 2018 have now embarked have demanding entry criteria.
+Many of the courses upon which the Year 12 students of 2021 have now embarked have demanding entry criteria.
 The fact that so many students have succeeded in gaining entry to such courses reflects both the ability of the students and the effectiveness of the School's well-considered approach to course and career advice.